mroughan/SurrealNumbers.jl/README.md

 equal, not being equivalent.
 In any case, Julia's syntax is again simple and concise for specifying the hashes need (believe it or not its another recursive function), but I need the hash to be really fast.
-I use it to speed other pieces of code up, so I can afford to recurse every time.
+I use it to speed other pieces of code up, so I can't afford to recurse every time.
 So instead, the hash value is calculated the first time it is needed, and then stored in the surreal data structure itself, so that we only need call the function once at most.
 We could